On partition functions and phases of scalars in AdS: Phases of scalar field theories

 We shall consider the theory on $AdS_3$.
 Thus setting $d=2$ in (\ref{trzt}) gives

 \beqa \f{1}{2}\mbox{tr}\left[\f{1}{-\square_E+V^{''}(\phi_{cl})}\right]=-{\cal V}_3\f{\sqrt{1+M^2}}{8\pi} \eeqa

 $\n$ and the effective mass, $M$ are related as

 $\log Z^{(1)}$ is obtained from (\ref{trzt3}) after integrating over $M^2$ as in equation (\ref{paV}).
 We discard an infinite constant arising from the integral on the RHS of (\ref{paV}). $\log Z^{(1)}_{\t}$ is given in equation (\ref{finalp3}).
 We further set the angular potential $\theta=0$ and insert ${\cal V}_{3}=-\beta \pi/2$ from (\ref{vol3}).
-The complete expression for the one-loop corrected effective potential is,
+The phase plot corresponding to the positive renormalized volume as in (\ref{dimregv}) is given in the next section.